lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ### Manual binning yields up to 21 bins per sample, outperforming automated binning with extraneous binning signals
 Manual binning with extraneous binning signals worked well for individual metagenome assemblies.
-Now, we aim to validate that this method produced high quality bins for all metagenomes binned here, and to compare the method against automated binning approaches algorithms.
+Next, we validate that this method produced high quality bins for all metagenomes binned here and compare it against automated binning approaches algorithms.
 Validation of binning is considered a prerequisite before continuing analyses.
-Binning quality is assessed via SCMG scoring in two separate programs: Anvi'o and CheckM.
+Binning quality is assessed via SCMG scoring in two separate programs: Anvi'o [@Eren2015]and CheckM [@Parks2015].
-Manual binning provided between 12 and 21 bins for all metagenome assemblies which were not sterilised in the lab (+@tbl:tbl3_4).
+Manual binning provided between 12 and 21 bins for all metagenome assemblies which were not sterilised in the lab (+@tbl:tbl3_4 total nr. of bins).
 These bins together explain between 95 and 100% of each metagenome assembly (+@tbl:tbl3_4 metagenome fraction in bins).
 The majority of these are considered high-quality bins (+@tbl:tbl3_4 bins passing QC).
-Automated binning approaches like Concoct within Anvi'o [@Eren2015] and Metabat2 were often near-equally good in distinguishing bins of high quality (+@fig:fig3_binning_QC_anvio & +@fig:fig3_binning_QC_checkm) as the manual approach.
+Automated binning approaches like Concoct within Anvi'o and Metabat2 were often near-equally good in distinguishing bins of high quality (+@fig:fig3_binning_QC_anvio & +@fig:fig3_binning_QC_checkm) as the manual approach.
 The manual approach, however, succeeds in improving bin quality of those bins of medium quality (i.e. +@fig:fig3_binning_QC_anvio; _A. filiculoides_ 'minus-cyano') and low quality (i.e. +@fig:fig3_binning_QC_anvio; _A. mexicana_).
 Additionally, the manual method creates fewer bins compared to the automated methods (+@fig:fig3_binning_QC_anvio; black numbers: Concoct & Metabat2 vs Manual), while the amount of bins of high-quality increases or remains stable (+@fig:fig3_binning_QC_anvio; green numbers).
 This effectively means the diversity in a metagenome is explained with fewer genomes and of higher quality.